Maryland Court Records

 Getting a Traffic Ticket in Maryland

 A Maryland traffic ticket or Uniform Complaint and Citation form is a legal document issued for violations of traffic laws and statutes by a law enforcement officer in Maryland.
 It is the officer's sworn account of the observed violation.
 The officer may fill in the ticket containing all relevant information regarding the alleged incident.
-This information may include the ticket number (for administrative purposes), the defendant's bio-data including full name, current address (physical and mailing), height, weight, sex, and date of birth, as well as information about the defendant's license and details about the vehicle involved in the alleged offense.
-It may indicate the exact location of the incident, including time and date, and list the county or city.
+This information may include the ticket number (for administrative purposes), the defendant's bio-data, including full name, current address (physical and mailing), height, weight, sex, and date of birth, as well as information about the defendant's license and details about the vehicle involved in the alleged offense.
+It may indicate the exact incident location, including time and date, and list the county or city.
 The violation the offender is accused of, along with the charge and the total fine amount due, may also be noted on the ticket.
 Essentially, the ticket may indicate whether the offense is payable or if the defendant may be required to make a court appearance to answer charges.

 Maryland employs a points-based driving record system.
 Convictions for traffic violations may be reported to the Maryland Motor Vehicle Administration (MVA) and result in points being added to your driving record.
 Accrue 5 points in 2 years, and you may be invited to a conference with the MVA.
 8 points in 2 years may lead to a license suspension.

 Typically, Maryland traffic violations and infractions are either moving or non-moving offenses.
 Moving violations are offenses committed by vehicles in motion, while non-moving violations tend to involve parked vehicles or faulty/broken vehicle equipment.
-Non-moving violations are not reported to the Maryland Motor Vehicle Administration and, thus, are not recorded up on your driving record.
+Non-moving violations are not reported to the Maryland Motor Vehicle Administration and, thus, are not recorded on your driving record.

 What to Do When You Get a Traffic Ticket in Maryland

-If you receive a citation and it is indicated to be a payable offense, you can either opt to
+If you receive a citation and it is indicated to be a payable offense, you can either opt to:

 - Pay the traffic ticket